MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 With the MR technology, the company improved time to market and ensured critical business continuity.
 This shift also allowed for collaboration and helped to halve domestic travel demands, even with travel restrictions easing.

 Better yet, MR catapulted the business forward.
 Experts and international partners now collaborate on HoloLens 2 devices, as opposed to making the trip to Australia.
-The company is also upskilling employees by tapping into remote experts.
+The company is also up-skilling its employees by calling on remote experts.

 In just over a year, quality, efficacy, efficiency, safety, collaboration, training, education, and better access to subject experts are all improved.
 And costs and resource constraints decreased.
 MedLab Clinical is optimistic about its future prognosis.

 ### Manufacturing

 Transform your workforce and build more agile factories.
 With MR apps on HoloLens 2, employees can quickly learn complex tasks.
 What's more, team members can collaborate from anywhere in real time.
-Mixed reality apps minimize operational disruption and keeps manufacturing running smoothly.
+Mixed reality apps minimize operational disruptions and keep manufacturing running smoothly.

 #### L’Oréal

 The company equipped itself with Dynamics 365 Remote Assist and HoloLens 2.
-The goal is to install new industrial equipment, carry out maintenance and conduct audits using remote experts, all in real time.
-The result is transmission of knowledge along with performance optimization, time savings of 50%, cost reduction, and lessened environmental impact.
+The goal is to install new industrial equipment, carry out maintenance and conduct audits with remote experts, all in real time.
+The results are transmission of knowledge along with performance optimizations such as time savings of 50%, cost reduction, and lessened environmental impact.
 Best of all, L’Oréal has happier employees.
-As travel was cut, they conducted audits remotely, which saved them from long trips, painful jet lag and fatigue.
+With travel cuts, workers conducted audits remotely, which saved them from long trips, painful jet lags and work related fatigues.

 ### Education

-Improve learning results, such as test scores and knowledge retention.
+Improve test scores and knowledge retention.
 Revolutionize curriculum with experiential lesson plans that convey complex concepts in 3D.
 Equipped with MR apps on HoloLens 2, students can "learn by-doing" with newfound spatial awareness.

 #### Case Western

 50 percent better, that's how much better than their peers.
 Case Western medical students learned anatomy using HoloLens 2.
-Donning HoloLens devices, their introductory two-week dissection was a revelation.
+Donning HoloLens devices, their introductory two-week dissection lesson was a revelation.
 Instead of missing nerves or destroying organs, they saw color-coordinated layers, gained spatial awareness, and explored with newfound clarity.
 Is the future of education here?
 The stuff of dreams?
 It is certainly a way for students to learn better, do faster, and retain far more knowledge from anywhere.

 **ROI:**